emvasilopoulos/Spotify-Shuffler/README.md

 # Spotify-Shuffler
 Running the shuffler.py script the desired playlist will be renewed by taking one random song from each artist of another playlist.
+The credentials should be filled in credentials.py.